Costas Kotsokalis – Data Engineer

 I’m a software engineer working from Athens, Greece, and leading the Data Workflow team.
-Together with the team’s incredible engineers and our amazing product designer we build Insights Console, the graphical overview and management tool of Snowplow Insights.
+Together with the team’s incredible engineers and our amazing product designer we build Snowplow BDP Console, the graphical overview and management tool of Snowplow BDP.
 In addition to that I act as an engineering coach, helping fellow Snowplow engineers get clearer on their professional goals and plan towards achieving them.

 What does an average day look like for you?

 Data Workflow is following agile principles just like the rest of our Engineering department.
 The average day is a mix of picking up and implementing tasks from our board, talking with team members and colleagues from Product about current and upcoming work, and coordinating with other teams/delivery leads to deliver features.
 Further to all that I have frequent sessions with the engineers that I am coaching, where I’m trying to support their professional growth.
 Combining technical work with product discussions and coaching is refreshing and keeps days ever-interesting.